 The following operating systems are supported by Enswitch:

 Enswitch supports both 32 and 64 bit operating systems.
-When installing machines, please note the following:
+When installing machines, please:

-- Please install the minimum set of packages to get the machines on the internet, plus:
+- Install the minimum set of packages to get the machines on the internet, plus:

 - An SSH daemon so we can connect in remotely.